SoloDev1101/Gacha-Alarm-Showcase/README.md

 ---

+## 🤖 AI-Assisted Development

+AI was extensively used throughout the development process for implementation, debugging, code exploration, and iteration.

+I remained responsible for:
+- Product requirements and scope
+- Architecture and technical decisions
+- Evaluating and validating AI-generated solutions
+- Debugging and root-cause analysis
+- Final implementation decisions

+→ See [`docs/ai-assisted-development.md`](./docs/ai-assisted-development.md) for a detailed breakdown.

+---

 ## 🤝 Contributing

 This project is under independent development.
 If you'd like to report a bug or suggest a feature, please open an **Issue** on GitHub.